xmos/lib_audio_dsp/doc/design_guide/index.rst

 for producing and consuming audio at the rate required by the DSP pipeline.
 The Control is responsible for implementing any application specific dynamic control of the DSP pipeline; this is optional and will only be present where run time control is used.
 These are in the Application package as they will be unique for each application.
-Audio Source, Audio Sink, and Control make use of the classes in lib_audio_dsp; all make use of a pointer to a shared adsp_pipeline_t (as shown by the aggregation relationships (hollow diamond) in :numref:`dsp-class-label`). lib_audio_dsp presents a thread safe API, allowing Audio Source, Audio Sink and Control to exist on separate threads if desired.
-However, they must all exist on the same tile in order to access the shared adsp_pipeline_t.
+Audio Source, Audio Sink, and Control make use of the classes in lib_audio_dsp; all make use of a pointer to a shared `adsp_pipeline_t` (as shown by the aggregation relationships (hollow diamond) in :numref:`dsp-class-label`). lib_audio_dsp presents a thread safe API, allowing Audio Source, Audio Sink and Control to exist on separate threads if desired.
+However, they must all exist on the same tile in order to access the shared `adsp_pipeline_t`.

-The "lib_audio_dsp" package represents the classes from this library.
+The "lib_audio_dsp" repository represents the classes from this library.
 These APIs are documented fully in the Tool User Guide.

-The "Generated Pipeline" package represents the classes and objects which will be generated from the user's specified DSP pipeline design. :numref:`dsp-class-label` shows that `adsp_generated_auto` is composed of (filled diamond) the `adsp_pipeline_t`and multiple `module_instance_t`.
+The "Generated Pipeline" package represents the classes and objects which will be generated from the user's specified DSP pipeline design. :numref:`dsp-class-label` shows that `adsp_generated_auto` is composed of (filled diamond) the `adsp_pipeline_t` and multiple `module_instance_t`.
 Therefore, the generated pipeline is responsible for allocating the memory for all the stages in the pipeline and also initialising each stage.
 The generated pipeline also creates multiple threads (labelled `dsp_threadX` in :numref:`dsp-class-label`), each of which will have been uniquely generated for the DSP pipeline that has been designed.
 The generated pipeline will always require at least 1 thread to